David K. Jordan: Early life

-Jordan was born in Chicago, Illinois to Dorothy F. Jordan and Earnest K. Jordan.
+Jordan was born in 1942 in Chicago, Illinois to Dorothy F. Jordan and Earnest K. Jordan.
 Jordan spent most of his childhood in the United States.

+He received his Ph.D. from University of Chicago in 1969.

 Anthropology career

 Overview

 His academic interests center in cultural and psychological anthropology, sociolinguistics, and the cross-cultural study of religion.
 Regional interests focus on Chinese society, especially in Taiwan, with a secondary interest in pre-Columbian Mexico.

 Jordan has published on language, social structure, folk religion, and sectarianism in Taiwan and China and has written in and about Esperanto and the social movements associated with it and the associated area of interlinguistics.

-Jordan is a researcher in Chinese Anthropology as well as Ethnographic Christianity research.
+Jordan is a researcher in Chinese anthropology as well as Ethnographic Christianity research.
 Even after retirement, Jordan continued to work at the university with his last post as the Interim Provost of Sixth College.
 Jordan continues to teach both undergraduate and graduate courses at his home institution in the Departments of Anthropology as well as Eleanor Roosevelt College's "Making of the Modern World" sequence.